-IFIN-HH, together with MHTC and Ilfov County Council, partners in RI2Integrate project, organized a project stakeholder meeting on 2-nd of October 2018, at National Physics Library in Magurele.
+IFIN-HH, together with MHTC and Ilfov County Council, partners in project Embeddedness of high quality research infrastructure in the Danube Region (RI2integrate), have organized a project stakeholders meeting on 2-nd of October 2018, at National Physics Library in Magurele.
 The aim of the meeting was to present the status of the RI2Integrate project regarding the state-of-the art of the science and technology parks in the Danube Region and the roadmap for setting-up a science and technology park developed within the project as well as the implementation status of the Science Park in Magurele.

 On the basis of data delivered by project partners in Austria, Czech Republic, Croatia, Hungary, Romania, Serbia and Slovenia collection and systematization of data on related science park initiatives was carried out.
 The stakeholders were informed on the main features of the Research Infrastructures related science parks in these countries as for instance vision, mission, service offer, access criteria, main results and their impact on the local business ecosystems.